Dharengo/Spriter2UnityDX/README.md

 Use Instructions:

 1) Import the package into your Unity project (just drag and drop it into your Project view).<br>
-2) Import your entire Spriter project folder (including all the textures) into your Unity project.
+2) Import your entire Spriter project folder (including all the textures) into your Unity project<br>

-3) The converter should automatically create a prefab (with nested animations) and an AnimatorController
+3) The converter should automatically create a prefab (with nested animations) and an AnimatorController<br>

-4) When you make any changes to the .scml file, the converter will attempt to update existing assets if they exist
+4) When you make any changes to the .scml file, the converter will attempt to update existing assets if they exist<br>
 5) If the update causes irregular behaviour, try deleting the original assets and then reimporting the .scml file

 Changelog:

 v1.0.1:
-Fixes: -Fixed an issue where the sprite's Z orders would get messed up if the sprite is moved during animation New Features: -Z order can now be mutated during animation v1.0: Initial version
+Fixes: -Fixed an issue where the sprite's Z orders would get messed up if the sprite is moved during animation<br>
+New Features: -Z order can now be mutated during animation<br>
+v1.0: Initial version